 The relationship between workers’ compensation and other benefits can have significant consequences.
 Missing a key step in coordinating them can be devastating.

 The workers’ compensation laws guarantee your rights.
 But, insurance companies are famous for trying to reduce claims.
 You need a reputable lawyer on your side to be sure you’re actually receiving everything you’re entitled to.
-Let the Kansas City workers’ compensation lawyers at Bradley Law Firm help.
+Let the Kansas City workers’ compensation lawyers at Bradley Law Personal Injury Lawyers help.
 We’re available 24 hours a day, 7 days a week, 365 days a year.
 We offer free consultations, so call now.

 Can I Sue My Employer for Additional Compensation?